Motions of spinning particles and chaos bound in Reissner-Nordstr\"om spacetime: Motions of spinning particles around RN BH

 Subsequently, by substituting Eqs. (\ref{eq3.17}) and (\ref{eq3.18}) into Eq. (\ref{eq2.3}), we can rigorously derive the expression for the conjugate momentum in the radial direction, which is given by

-Here, the symbol "$\pm$" serves to indicate the direction of the particle's radial motion.
+In the above equation, $p^2_t=(f p^t)^2$ and $p^2_{\phi}= (p^{\phi}r^{2})^2$.
+The symbol "$\pm$" serves to indicate the direction of the particle's radial motion.
 More precisely, the "$+$" sign corresponds to an outward radial motion of the particle, while the "$-$" sign represents an inward one.
 The effective potential of the particle in the radial direction is of critical importance for determining the LE.
 To achieve this, it is essential to derive the radial equation with respect to the coordinate time.
 Initially, by employing the constraints given by Eqs. (\ref{eq3.7}) and (\ref{eq3.8}) in conjunction with Eq. (\ref{eq3.16}), we analytically determine the components of the spin tensor

 Subsequently, through an analysis of Eqs. (\ref{eq3.9}), (\ref{eq3.13}) and (\ref{eq3.20}), we obtain

 To derive the time derivative of the radial coordinate $\dot{r}$, we utilize the aforementioned equation in combination with Eq. (\ref{eq3.16}).
 Through a series of mathematical manipulations, we get the expression